How torrential flooding wrought tragedy at an almost century-old camp for girls in central Texas

 Founded in 1926, the camp provides a “wholesome Christian atmosphere” and a haven where girls “develop outstanding personal qualities and self-esteem,” according to its website.
 The girls at Camp Mystic develop friendships, grow spiritually and strive to “be a better person” and to “let Mystic bring out the best in them,” according to the website.

-The current owners, Dick and Tweety Eastland, are the third generation to manage the camp, according to their website.
+Eastland and his wife Tweety Eastland, are the third generation to manage the camp, according to their website.
 They’ve been at the camp since 1974.

-Authorities were in contact with about 18 different summer camps along the Guadalupe River and said Camp Mystic was the only camp with people still unaccounted for as of Friday evening.

-The parents of at least three campers have confirmed their deaths.
+The parents of at least four campers have confirmed their deaths.
 The mother of missing Camp Mystic camper Janie Hunt, 9, told CNN in a message Saturday morning that her daughter had died.

 The families of Sarah Marsh, Lila Bonner, and Renee Smajstrla also told CNN that their daughters died in the flooding.
 In a post on Facebook, US Sen. Katie Britt of Alabama said she and her husband were “heartbroken over the loss of Sarah Marsh, and we are keeping her family in our thoughts and prayers during this unimaginable time.”